MarkosComK/42-Pipex/README.md

 [1] If the program gets stuck without executing anything, most probably the pipe ends are not closed correctly.
 Until one end is open, the other will be waiting for input and its process will not finish.

 [2] Place `perror("Error")` in your code, especially right after fork() or execve() , to see what is going on in the pipe.
+Here's a good moment to use your _fd functions.
 Inside the pipe, everything we do will go to one of its ends.
 `printf` for ex. won’t print to the terminal, it will print to your outfile (because we swapped the stdout) `perror("Error")` will work because it prints to stderr.
 You can also use write(2, "example", 7) if you want.
+Remember you got _fd functions as well.

 [3] Handle file rights when `open()`ing them.
-Return error if the file cannot be opened, read or written.
+Return error if the file cannot be opened, read or written. access() comes handy here.
 Check how the shell treats infile and outfile when they do not exist, are not readable, writable etc. (chmod is your best friend).